 b.
 3rd cut: Administrator will assign the student 7 points.
 Penalties from the Personal Assessment System will be applied.
 The student is placed on academic probation for that class.

 c.
 4th cut: Student conference with administrator to determine status of student.
-7 points assigned and student will lose credit for the course with the option to audit.
+7 points assigned and student will lose credit for the course.
 Notification will be sent to parent/guardian.

 The Board of Education believes that student participation in co-curricular activities is an invaluable aspect of the educational process.
 Participation must be in concert with acceptable overall academic achievement and standards of appropriate responsibility to set an example for others by the compliance with the rules and regulations of the school as well as with the academic requirements.